List of Stargirl characters: Pat Dugan / S.T.R.I.P.E.

 In season three, Pat reconnects with Sylvester as he shows him the S.T.R.I.P.E. armor.
 Sportsmaster gets Pat back on their training regiment as he also advises him not to trust Gambler.
 When Sylvester fights the Crocks at a grocery store, Pat hears about this and uses the S.T.R.I.P.E. armor to break it up.
-Pat later told Sylvester that the Crocks didn't kill Gambler.
+Pat later told Sylvester that the Crocks did not kill Gambler.
 He later works on a new costume for Sylvester.
 After Sylvester recuperated in the hospital, he and Pat watch The Outlaw Josey Wales where they are joined by Crusher.
 Pat later gives Sylvester a new Starman costume.
 Barbara and Pat were later suspicious on the motives of Sofus and Lily Mahkent.
 After overhearing Sylvester consoling Courtney when Yolanda and Rick lashed out at her for seeing Cameron, Pat was with Courtney when Beth reveals that someone is surveilling everyone.
 Pat ends up dragged with Courtney to the basement of the Helix Institute for Youth Rehabilitation by Shade in order to meet up with Jennie as her brother is upstairs.
 After Jennie's attempt to free Todd unleashed energies that knocked everyone back, Todd's shadow abilities send Pat and Shade into the Shadowlands.
-After a trip to the Shadowlands while experiencing visions of his dad, Barbara, and Mike, Pat persuades Shade to mentor Todd.
+After a trip to the Shadowlands while experiencing visions of his father, Barbara, and Mike, Pat persuades Shade to mentor Todd.
 Then he and Courtney take the bus back to Blue Valley while wondering who really was spying on them since Nurse Louise Love denied any knowledge of it.
 After a talk with Barbara, Pat is advised to find Mike's biological mother.
-After a visit to Sofus, Pat and Sylvester were reunited with Mike and Jakeem where they learned of their encounters with a white gorilla.
-This caused Pat and Sylvester to tell everyone about Ultra-Humanite.
-Pat would later find out what happened to Sportsmaster and Tigress and also tries to keep Sylvester from seeking vengeance against Icicle.
+After a visit to Sofus, Pat and Sylvester are reunited with Mike and Jakeem.
 When it was discovered that Sylvester's body housed Ultra-Humanite's brain, Pat was buried alive.
 He managed to get out by using the same trick that Sylvester taught him back when was captured by Dr. Weerd.
 Pat used S.T.R.I.P.E. to fight Ultra-Humanite until Courtney arrived and reclaimed the Cosmic Staff.
 Pat then used a rock to knock out Ultra-Humanite.
 Pat and Courtney were told by Charles that Ultra-Humanite is comatose and suggests that they keep him on life support until Sylvester's brain can be found.

-10 years later, it was mentioned by Shade that Stargirl and S.T.R.I.P.E. were successful in finding Sylvester's brain and placed it back into his body enough to fully revive him.
+Ten years later, Stargirl and S.T.R.I.P.E. recover Sylvester's brain and return it to his body.